menandmice/micetro_docs/guides/admin-manual/webapp_server_management.rst

 Service Management
 ===================
 Service Management is the place to connect DNS/DHCP and IPAM services that you want to orchestrate with Micetro.
 These services can be hosted on-premises, on appliances, or in the cloud.
-Services that have been connected are listed in Service Management of the Admin workspace.
+Services that have been connected are listed on the **Service Management** on the Admin page.

 1. Select :guilabel:`Admin` on the top navigation bar.